 Lacework has not released any official information about its plan to IPO.
 However, the company is working toward going public.
 Lacework recently announced that it’s exploring different ways to make its public debut.

 Discord has not announced any information about its plans to go public.
 However, the company recently amped up its board of directors.
-Moreover, the announcement has investors speculating that the Discord IPO could happen in 2022.
+This announcement has investors speculating that the Discord IPO could happen in 2022.

 Instacart has no filings or official announcements to go public that I’m aware of.
 However, sources have reported that Instacart is talking with Goldman Sachs to underwrite an offering estimated to come in 2022.

 Stripe is another big fintech company to watch.
 There isn’t a set date for a Stripe IPO, and it might not IPO at all.
-2022 is setting up to be a big year for tech IPOs, though.
+Even though 2022 is setting up to be a big year for tech IPOs.
 If there’s enough investor interest, we might see it on public exchanges this year.

 ThoughtSpot hasn’t announced plans to go public, but it appears to be moving in that direction.
 The company recently completed its transition to the cloud.
-Furthermore, Thoughtspot recently landed a $4.2 billion valuation that might lead to ThoughtSpot listing shares on a public exchange.
+Furthermore, Thoughtspot recently landed a $4.2 billion valuation that might lead to it listing shares publically.